Follow these steps to apply for a research program.

 - Complete and submit your application.

-There are two methods to apply pending on your residency type and location of study.
+There are two methods of application depending on your residency type and location of study.

 a) Australian citizens and Permanent Residents